HerodotusDev/solidity-mmr/README.md

 Pre-requisites:

+- yarn
 - Node.js
 - Solidity compiler (solc)
 - Foundry

-Note: this library can be directly inlined in your contracts and doesn't need to be deployed separetely.
+_Note: this library can be directly inlined in your contracts and doesn't need to be deployed separately as all functions visibility are internal pure._

 ## Quick Start